TosbackCgusBridge-Bot/CGUs-versions/Ephotozine/Privacy Policy.md

 Privacy PolicyePHOTOzine have created the following document to explain what information we collect when you visit the ePHOTOzine web site, why we collect such information, the ways information is gathered, how we use the information and the choices you can make about these practices.

-We are registered with and follow guidelines placed by the Data Protection Act.
+We are registered with the ICO and have taken actions to be GDPR compliant wherever possible.

 By using this Site, you consent to the data practices prescribed in this Privacy Policy.
 We may amend the document at any time and will indicate when we do at the bottom of the page with a "last updated" date.
 It is your responsibility to review this Policy frequently and remain informed about any changes to it, so we encourage you to visit this page often.